grafana/beyla/docs/sources/standalone.md

 ## Examples

-Let's instrument the process that owns the port 443, and expose the aetrics as a Prometheus endpoint listening in the port 8999.
+Let's instrument the process that owns the port 443, and expose the metrics as a Prometheus endpoint listening in the port 8999.
 In this example, the configuration is passed exclusively through environment variables: